bfialkoff/google_drive_photo_upload/README.md

 -----
 - Try to read EXIF data if date isn't contained in name
 - Add a progress bar for the ThreadPool
+- Improve logging to indicate folde creation and file's upload status
 - Create a Telegram bot to handle frontend, and recieve photos straight from mobile device